hameza123/hameza123.github.io/content/posts/github-pages.md

 After the action completes successfully, you need to tell GitHub to use the result of this action as your site's source.

 - Go to your repository's Settings.
 - Click on Pages in the left sidebar.
 - Under "Build and deployment", for the Source, select GitHub Actions.
+- Go to Actions, General, Workflow permissions and put Read and write permissions ad save.
 That's it!
 Your site is now live!

 ## Step 8: View Your Blog